Adak Airport: History

 The military first developed an air station on Adak during World War II.
 Adak Army Airfield was used during the Aleutian Campaign by both USAAF and Naval Air units, particularly in defensive actions against Japanese forces occupying Attu and Kiska.

 Following the war, the AAF turned Adak over to the United States Air Force until 1950, and then to the Navy who established anti-submarine warfare base there.
 Adak was most recently run by the U.S. Navy as a deployment base for P-3 Orion maritime patrol aircraft, primarily to conduct antisubmarine warfare operations against submarines and surveillance of naval surface vessels of the former Soviet Union.
 As many as 5,000 US personnel lived at the base during the Cold War, many with families.

 Adak was also used as a refueling stop for transpacific passenger flights.
 Pan Am first operated a Seattle-Adak-Tokyo flight in 1946 to demonstrate the viability of a transpacific great circle route to the United Nations Relief and Rehabilitation Administration.

 On 31 March 1997, the Navy closed Adak Naval Air Facility.
 A large portion of the former military facility's property was transferred to the Aleut Corporation in 2004 and became a National Wildlife Refuge.

 Facilities and aircraft

 Adak Airport resides at elevation of 18 feet (5 m) above mean sea level.
 It has two runways with asphalt surfaces: 5/23 is 7,790 by 200 feet (2,374 x 61 m) and 18/36 is 7,605 by 200 feet (2,318 x 61 m).
 Runway 18/36 is now permanently closed for all operations.

 For the 12-month period ending January 2, 2011, the airport had 340 aircraft operations, an average of 28 per month: 62.4% scheduled commercial, 29.4% general aviation, and 8.2% military.

 Airline and destination

 Scheduled passenger service is subsidized by the Essential Air Service (EAS) program.
-Alaska Airlines operates two flights weekly, on Wednesdays and Saturdays, using Boeing 737-700 jet aircraft and previously with Boeing 737-400 and 737-800 jet aircraft.
+Alaska Airlines operates two flights weekly, on Wednesdays and Saturdays, using Boeing 737-700 or Boeing 737-800 jet aircraft and previously with Boeing 737-400 jet aircraft.